Modesto1127/Modesto1127/README.md

+# Hello, here is Modesto!
+Do you know me?
+I'm a software engineer.
 - 👋 Hi, I’m @Modesto1127
-- 👀 I’m interested in ...
+- 👀 I’m interested in Client Development and Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning TypeScript and React
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  - Email: ModestoMa1127@gmail.com
+  - WeChat: Modesto_114

 <!---
 Modesto1127/Modesto1127 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.